endless-sky/endless-sky/.github/pull_request_template.md

 ## Testing Done
 {{describe how you tested the new feature}}

+### Automated tests added
+{{describe which automated tests you added (using the unit-test framework, integration-test framework or otherwise) to reduce the risk of regressions in the future}}

 ## Performance Impact
 {{describe any performance impact (positive or negative).
 "N/A" if no performance-critical code is changed. }}